-Vitamin A is a fat-soluble vitamin that plays a crucial role in many body functions.
-It is known for its importance in vision, skin health, cell growth and immunity.
-Vitamin A comes in two main forms: as retinol (in animal products) and as beta-carotene (in plant foods), which is converted into vitamin A in the body.
+Vitamin A is a fat-soluble vitamin that plays a crucial role in many bodily functions.
+It is known for its importance in vision, skin health, cell growth, and immunity.
+Vitamin A occurs in two main forms: as retinol (in animal products) and as beta-carotene (in plant-based foods), which is converted into vitamin A in the body.

 Functions of Vitamin A

-- Vision : Vitamin A is essential for maintaining vision.
-It is a component of rhodopsin, a protein in the retina that allows the eye to see in dim light.
+- Eyesight : Vitamin A is essential for maintaining good eyesight.
+It is a component of rhodopsin, a protein in the retina that enables the eye to see in low light.

-- Skin Health : It supports skin health by promoting the growth and repair of skin cells.
-Vitamin A helps protect skin from UV damage and can speed healing of skin injuries.
+- Skin health : It supports skin health by promoting the growth and repair of skin cells.
+Vitamin A helps protect the skin from UV damage and can accelerate the healing of skin injuries.

 - Immune system : Vitamin A plays an important role in supporting the immune system by contributing to the production and function of white blood cells that fight infections.